These Spicy Chickpea Salad Sandwiches are an easy-to-make treat for your taste buds!

 My husband and I walked there this weekend to pick up some produce.

-For my sandwich, I wanted to incorporate spicy, Asian flavors, and I gave the sandwich a little kick with sriracha.
-Everything’s better with sriracha in my book!
+For this garbanzo bean sandwich, I wanted to incorporate spicy, Asian flavors, and I gave the sandwich a little kick with sriracha.
+Everything's better with sriracha in my book!

 - 1 medium carrot, roughly chopped